Kitware/CMake/Help/command/option.rst

 If ``<variable>`` is already set as a normal or cache variable, then the command does nothing (see policy :policy:`CMP0077`).

-For options that depend on the values of other options, see the module help for :module:`CMakeDependentOption`.

 In CMake project mode, a boolean cache variable is created with the option value.
 In CMake script mode, a boolean variable is set with the option value.

 See Also
 ^^^^^^^^

-* The :module:`CMakeDependentOption` module to specify dependent boolean options based on a set of conditions.
+* The :module:`CMakeDependentOption` module to specify boolean options that depend on the values of other options or a set of conditions.